NehilDanis/nddb/README.md

 ```

 ## Run
-To run the command line too use the following command:
+To run the command line, use the following command:

 ```shell
 ./build/tools/nddb